guardian/cdk/README.md

 ```

 This is intentional as the patterns ideally solve the majority of use-cases.
-if they don't, PRs are welcome!
+If they don't, please let us know about your use-case so that we can consider supporting it via a pattern.
+Alternatively, PRs are always welcome!

 There are more details on using the CDK library in [docs](docs)